myFaro/myFaro-API/README.md

 GET Casefile
 ---
 > **NEW!**
 Get the details for a CaseFile using the myFaro uid.
+This includes the information on the Parties and Advisors which are assigned to the CaseFile.

 * **URL**